-For assets and liabilities that were transferred between the fair value hierarchy levels during the period, fair values are ascribed as if the assets or liabilities had been transferred as of the beginning of the period.
+For assets and liabilities that were transferred between Levels during the period, fair values are ascribed as if the assets or liabilities had been transferred as of the beginning of the period.

-During the six months end June 30, 2015, there were no material transfers into or out of the fair value hierarchy levels.
+During the six months ended June 30, 2016, there were no material transfers between Level 1 and Level 2, or into or out of Level 3.